moritzploss/ex-patterns/README.md

 match([_, _, _], [1, 2, 3]);   // match     >>  { }
 ```

-You can combine unnamed and named placeholders as needed, but keep in
+You can combine unnamed and named placeholders as needed, but only matches
-mind that only matches against named placeholders are returned:
+against named placeholders are returned:

 ```javascript
 const pattern = [_, B, B, { foo: C }];